angusmf1/portfolio/CritiqueByDesign.md

 **First response:**

 "My first observation is that the colors are nice and visually appealing." , "The graphic is a scatter chart that shows that player performance using EPA over snap count.
 I'm not quite sure what that is but I see that you have a description above the chart that explains it." , "I like the use of larger bubbles and colors to show which points have higher values.
-I like how clean the graphic is, it looks pretty organized." , "I would think about mkaing the negative, red data points larger bubbles as well to mirror the green points.
+I like how clean the graphic is, it looks pretty organized." , "I would think about making the negative, red data points larger bubbles as well to mirror the green points.
 I would also point out the top performers on the chart, bascially point to the exact data points becasue there aren't too many of them."

 **Second response:**